Harsin County: Administrative divisions

+Harsin County's population history and administrative structure over three consecutive censuses are shown in the following table.

+Geography

-The county is bounded to the north by Sahneh County, to the south by Khorramabad County in Lorestan Province, to the east by Nahavand County in Hamadan Province and to the west by Kermanshah County.
-The population is Kurdish and Shi'ite.
+The county is bounded to the north by Sahneh County, to the south by Khorramabad County in Lorestan province, to the east by Nahavand County in Hamadan province and to the west by Kermanshah County.

+Tourism

 Attractions of the county include the Essaqwand Rock Tombs and the Behistun Inscription.